markfinger/python-react/README.md

   	to_static_markup = False,

   	# [optional] a boolean indicating that the component should be bundled for
   	# reuse on the client-side.
-If `translate` or `watch_source` are provided, this
-  	# argument is ignored
+If `translate` is provided, this argument is ignored
   	bundle = True,

 	# [optional] a boolean indicating that the component should be translated
     # from JSX and ES6/7 before rendering.
 Components are translated with Babel
   	translate = True,

-  	# [optional] a boolean indicating that your source files should be watched
-  	# for changes.
-When changes are detected, the component is rebuilt in background,
-  	# ready for the next request.
-If not defined, defaults to `DEBUG`
-  	watch_source = True,

   	# [optional] a class which is used to encode the props to JSON.
 Defaults
   	# to `django.core.serializers.json.DjangoJSONEncoder`